 Teams of students will work together to propose a solution to a current issue impacting health on a global scale.
 Through a series of workshops, participants will have the opportunity to develop their understanding of the problem, the social and economic context of affected countries, and to build practical skills such as effective writing and presentation.
 The competition will kick off on April 8, 2020 and conclude with a presentation event on May 20, 2020.

 Journalism, Arts, and Media Awards

 Undergraduates of all class years can submit original works of journalism, arts, and media completed on or after January 1, 2019 for an opportunity to win prizes.
 Eligible projects include (but are not limited to) filmmaking, documentaries, non-fiction, visual art, design, reportage, and composition.
-The competition is organized by the UChicago Careers in Journalism, Arts, and Media program and judged by alumni, faculty, and field practitioners.
+The competition is organized by the Careers in Journalism and Creative Writing program and judged by alumni, faculty, and field practitioners.
 Submissions are due by April 27, 2020.

 Legal Ethics Competition

 Understanding the rules of professional responsibility is key to understanding the practice of law.
 On Thursday, May 7, 2020, Careers in Law will host a panel of experts on legal ethics, including an attorney from the Illinois ARDC (Attorney Regulatory and Disciplinary Commission), a practicing attorney, and a law professor who teaches professional responsibility and students compete on teams to answer five legal scenarios that raise ethical questions.
 The team that correctly answers the most scenarios, as judged by the experts, will receive a prize.